muggy8/improbable/have-and-havenot/o3TDyzle.md

 "I think I'm supposed to answer Phanna."

-"Well Phanna, I'm not one to initiate a fight with a women so I'll let you have the fist move."
+"Well Phanna, I'm not one to hit a women first so I'll let you attack first."

 "Um... what?"